LPCIC/elpi/ELPI.md

 ```

 where the `->` is omitted.
 In this case we are declaring a predicate
-(or anonymous predicate) with no optputs — i.e., all arguments
+(or anonymous predicate) with no outputs — i.e., all arguments
 are in input mode.

 It is possible to declare functions with mixed input-output arguments, where